Chris Anderson (rugby): Coaching career

 Anderson is one of the few people to play and coach competition winning sides in both Australia and England.
-He is also one of the few people to coach two different clubs to NRL/NSWRL Premiership success.
+He is also one of the few people to coach two different clubs to NRL/NSWRL premiership success.
 Anderson returned to Australia after playing/coaching in the British 1987–88 season and was appointed coach of the Canterbury-Bankstown Bulldogs Under 21s team for the 1989 season.

-Anderson was quickly appointed as Canterbury's first grade coach for 1990 and enjoyed eight fruitful seasons at Canterbury, including the 1995 Premiership triumph over the Manly-Warringah Sea Eagles.
+Despite being linked to the North Sydney first grade coaching job after Frank Stanton was not reappointed, Anderson was quickly appointed as Canterbury's first grade coach for 1990.
+He enjoyed eight fruitful seasons at Canterbury, including the 1995 Premiership triumph over a Manly team that had won its first fifteen games and lost only twice before the Grand Final.

-The formation of the Melbourne Storm saw Anderson become their first coach.
+The formation of the Melbourne Storm saw Anderson become their inaugural coach.
 His son, Ben, played 17 games for Melbourne.
 Anderson was appointed coach of the Australian national team in March 1999, replacing Wayne Bennett.
 Then he guided the Storm to Premiership success when they defeated the St. George Illawarra Dragons in the 1999 NRL Grand Final.
 Anderson was coach of the Australian team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against New Zealand the Kangaroos won 22–20.

 After seven rounds (and only two wins) of the 2001 NRL season Anderson quit as Melbourne Storm coach.
 On the 2001 Kangaroo Tour, when coaching Australia, Anderson, was taken to a Wigan hospital after complaining of chest pains during the first half of the deciding third test match against Great Britain at the JJB Stadium.
 He had suffered a non-fatal myocardial infarction but made a full recovery.